great swamp

-Let’s Keep Rhody Litter Free in 2023!
+Let's Keep Rhody Litter-Free!

+Join the movement!
+First Lady Susan McKee has a challenge for all Rhode Islanders: Pick up one piece of litter every day!
 If all one million RI residents pledge to pick up one at least piece of litter every day, there will be 365,000,000 fewer pieces of litter by the end of the year!

-Governor and Mrs. McKee cleanup
+Governor and Mrs McKee

 Rhode Island, the Ocean State, is world-renowned for its natural beauty.